Apple TV (streaming service): Free subscription extensions

-Price increases
+Subscription pricing increases

 On October 24, 2022, Apple announced it was to increase pricing of Apple TV+ (along with Apple Music and Apple One) subscriptions in many regions.
-The monthly plan increased US$2 to $6.99/month, and the Annual plan increased $20 to $69/year.
+The monthly plan increased $2 to $6.99, and the annual plan increased $20 to $69.

+Rebranding

+In October 2025, to coincide with the release of F1 on the service, Apple announced that Apple TV+ would be rebranded as simply "Apple TV".
+Variety noted that this marked the platform's first name change since its launch, while The Verge mused that "the change is likely to cause some confusion" due to the shared branding among the streaming service, set-top box, and software application.
+Explaining the name change, Apple executive Eddy Cue reasoned that the service had already been commonly known as "Apple TV" for some time, dismissing concerns of potential confusion.

+Apple TV also changed their famous introduction "Piano" sound with a more modern version created by Finneas, as part of the rebrand.

 Programming

-During the announcement of Apple TV+, Apple announced a number of prominent names of writers, directors, and stars that will be featured in the service.
-Apple decided to use the very large budget set aside for the service to pay for celebrity entertainers and high-profile talent as a "catnip" to draw viewers to Apple TV+.
+During the announcement of Apple TV+, Apple announced a number of prominent writers, directors, and stars who would be featured in the service.
+The signing of high-profile talent was intended to attract viewers to the service.

-As of March 2019, five of the upcoming series had already completed production, with six more already well into filming.
-On September 10, 2019, Apple announced that Apple TV+ would have eight original series (seven scripted and one non-scripted) and one original documentary available at launch, with plans to launch new original content every month thereafter.
-Most series are expected to launch with three episodes, with a new episode being released weekly thereafter, although Apple has stated that not all series will follow this model and that some series might instead launch all at once.
+As of March 2019, five of the upcoming series had completed production, with six more well into filming.
+On September 10, 2019, Apple announced that Apple TV+ would have eight original series (seven scripted and one unscripted) and one original documentary available at launch, with plans to launch new original content every month thereafter.
+Most series were expected to launch with three episodes, with a new episode released weekly thereafter, although Apple said that not all series would follow that model and that some series might instead launch all at once.

-Early critical reaction to the bulk of the service's programming was mixed to poor, but with commentators predicting that Apple would have time to grow into its new role as a content provider and to produce well-regarded content, especially as the free year of the service provided with many Apple product purchases would entice users to continue watching, and for some to eventually pay for a subscription, as new series are released.
+Early critical reaction to the bulk of the service's programming was mixed to poor, but commentators predicted that Apple would have time to grow into its new role as a content provider and to produce well-regarded content, especially as the free year of the service provided with many Apple product purchases enticed users to continue watching, and for some to eventually pay for a subscription, as new series are released.